bodo-ai/Bodo/docs/docs/faq.md

 MPI setup is required for distributed execution, which involves passwordless SSH access across nodes.
 See [cluster installation docs][cluster_setup].

-### How do I know if my function is actually being parallelized?
+### How do I know if my workload is actually being parallelized?

-You can see distributed diagnostics of the compiled function to understand parallelism decisions by the compiler.
+If you are using Bodo DataFrames' Pandas API (`bodo.pandas`), all operations will automatically be executed in parallel unless otherwise indicated in the form of a user warning.
+For functions annotated with `bodo.jit`, you can see distributed diagnostics of the compiled function to understand parallelism decisions by the compiler.
 See [parallism docs][basics].
 In addition, the Bodo compiler throws a warning if it didn't find any parallelism opportunities in a function.
-You can also see your local machine's CPU usage using tools like `top` and `htop`.
+You can also see your local machine's CPU usage using tools like `top` and `htop` for both Pandas API and JIT.

-### How do I handle unsupported operations or libraries?
+### How do I handle unsupported operations or libraries inside of JIT?

 You can use unsupported operations and libraries outside JIT functions, or use the `@bodo.wrap_python` decorator to use any regular Python function inside JIT functions.